NSalem/BanditConf/README.md

 - modelConfusion: does bayesian model comparison on the simulations, producing a confusion matrix for the models (showing the frequency with which each model is deemed best for each generative model).

 ## Models
 I test different biases to analyse their ability to replicate human behavior (choice and confidence reports).
-At the learning stage, I test variations of an optimisticbias (i.e., updating the subjective values more for positive than for negative prediction errors), and at the action/confidence selection stage, I test a satisficing criterion (softmax function over the difference in probability of a “good enough” outcome for each option) versus random exploration (softmax function over learnt means), and [Thompson sampling (Thompson, 1933)](https://www.dropbox.com/s/yhn9prnr5bz0156/1933-thompson.pdf)(i.e. the probability of choosing option A matches the probability that A it gives a higher reward than B).
+At the learning stage, I test variations of an optimistic bias (i.e., updating the subjective values more for positive than for negative prediction errors), and at the action/confidence selection stage, I test a satisficing criterion (as seen on [Hertz et al (2018)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0195399), softmax function over the difference in probability of a “good enough” outcome for each option) versus random exploration (softmax function over learnt means), and [Thompson sampling (Thompson, 1933)](https://www.dropbox.com/s/yhn9prnr5bz0156/1933-thompson.pdf)(i.e. the probability of choosing option A matches the probability that A it gives a higher reward than B).

 I test 8 different models, varying whether they learn about the outcome variance, the type of learning bias (none, mean, and variance; more details below) and the action selection: